 Source: Regpack

-Many people simply forget to change their card details after receiving a new card or overlook the fact that their subscription expired.
+Many people simply forget to change their card details after receiving a new card.

 Your profits depend on renewed subscriptions, so you should make an effort to keep your clients by reaching out to them before they inadvertently stop using your services because of the reasons listed above.

-One final thing to consider are the recurring payment processing fees.
+One final thing to consider is the recurring payment processing fees.

 Most payment processors charge a monthly fee plus a percentage of the transaction, and there are also a card-not-present fee and an invoice fee.